Learn the differences between ACLS, BLS, and PALS in nursing, and when you'll need to get certified.

 What is BLS Certification for Nurses?

-Basic Life Support (BLS) certification is a requisite for all registered nursing positions.
+Basic Life Support (BLS) certification and BLS recertification is a requisite for all registered nursing positions.
 It is also required for many other professions, including EMTs, most doctors, firefighters, law enforcement officers, and numerous others.
 A BLS certificate will help nurses learn how to administer CPR to all types of patients, including infants, children, and adults.

 Other skills include understanding the AHA “chain of survival”, administering two-person CPR, the “ABCs” of life support, ventilation skills, and the proper use of an AED.
 Currently, the American Heart Association offers an advanced healthcare course that many nurses will be required to complete (the “layperson” course is offered for teachers, lifeguards, and other professionals not working in a hospital).